citusdata/citus_docs/develop/reference_ddl.rst

   ALTER TABLE ads ADD CONSTRAINT ads_unique_image
     UNIQUE (account_id, image_url);

-Not-null constraints can always be applied because they require no lookups between workers.
+Not-null constraints can be applied to any column (distribution or not) because they require no lookups between workers.

 .. code-block:: postgresql